Ameg-yag/0xZ0F.github.io/Z0FCourse_ReverseEngineering/README.md

 # Z0FCourse_ReverseEngineering -- 0x000 to 0x500 Finished/Ready

 ### This course is not yet complete.
 Feel free to start following it, but know that there will be errors and mistakes.
-To know when the course is ready, follow me on Twitter: https://twitter.com/0xZ0F
+To know when the course is ready, follow me on [Twitter](https://twitter.com/0xZ0F).

 # Get Started: [0x000 - Introduction And Setup](0x000-IntroductionAndSetup/0x000-IntroductionAndSetup.md)